shinebayar-g/ufw-docker-automated/README.md

 You may want to run this python script as background process and make it runnable on system boot to make sense of it.
 To do that, you can create new *systemd* service entry.

-Create and open new file on the following path `/lib/systemd/system/ufw-docker-automated.service`
+Create and open new file on the following path `/lib/systemd/system/ufw-docker-automated.service` and copy the following content, don't forget to update the script path.

 ```
 [Unit]